-Develop data-informed best management practices and tools including a method for tracking new projects that will impact this zone, in order to respond to wind development proposals in a timely manner.
+Develop data-informed best management S practices and tools including a method for tracking new projects that will impact this zone, in order to respond to wind development proposals in a timely manner.

-Explore ways to influence Larimer County's wind energy policies using best management practices.
+Explore ways to influence Larimer (\$ County's wind energy policies using best management practices by partnering with CSU students and teachers.